easystats/parameters/README.md

 ***Describe and understand your model’s parameters\!***

 `parameters`’s primary goal is to provide utilities for processing the parameters of various statistical models.
-Beyond computing *p*-values, **CIs**, and other indices for a wide variety of models, this package implements features like **standardization** or **bootstrapping** of parameters and models, **feature reduction** (feature extraction and
+Beyond computing *p* values, **CIs**, and other indices for a wide variety of models, this package implements features like **standardization** or **bootstrapping** of parameters and models, **feature reduction** (feature extraction and